 Evolution of Standards, Same-Channel Co-Existence

 In its comments, 5G Americas stated that 3GPP Release 16 5G NR V2X has considered “support of … mechanisms for coexistence between LTE and NR.”
 [6, page 11].
 IEEE 802 finds this statement from 5G Americas misleading.
-It is important to understand that “5G NR V2X is not being designed to be backwards compatible to LTE V2X” as commented by Toyota [23, p.
-25], and noted also by the Car-2-Car Communication Consortium [22, p.
+IEEE 802 agrees with Toyota that “5G NR V2X is not being designed to be backwards compatible to LTE V2X” [23, p.
+25], as noted also by the Car-2-Car Communication Consortium [22, p.
 6].
 Furthermore, the 3GPP considerations on coexistence methods between 5G NR V2X and LTE V2X only concern operations in different, adjacent channels [23, p.
 22] and do not address same-channel operations.
 The proponents of C-V2X have only considered the use of different channels when mentioning compatibility and coexistence between these technologies, for example [1, p.
 7]: “To be clear, the basic safety messages will continue to be carried over 4G LTE in a 20 MHz channel.
 New vehicles supporting 5G-based advanced C-V2X will use a separate wider 40 MHz (or 55 MHz) channel […]”.
 However, same-channel coexistence and compatibility modes are not being specified.

+}} Consider adding: “achieves nor interoperability and is not an efficient use of the channels”

 LTE V2X (Release 14) and 5G NR V2X (Release 16) only refers to operations in adjacent channels, but not to same-channel operations.
 Therefore, 3GPP’s “consideration of support for coexistence mechanisms” does not address simultaneous same channel operation and only considers coexistence in adjacent channels [16].